-Vitamin D deficiency in pneumonia patients associated with increased mortalityMay 10th, 2011 in Diseases, Conditions, Syndromes /
+Vitamin D deficiency in pneumonia patients associated with increased mortalityMay 10, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 A new study published in the journal Respirology reveals that adult patients admitted to the hospital with pneumonia are more likely to die if they have Vitamin D deficiency.

 Vitamin D is known to be involved in the innate immune response to infection.

 The team of researchers at Waikato Hospital and the Universities of Waikato and Otago, measured vitamin D in the blood samples of 112 adult patients admitted with community acquired pneumonia during the winter at the only acute-care hospital in Hamilton, New Zealand.

 The researchers found that Vitamin D deficiency was associated with higher mortality within the first 30 days after hospital admission for pneumonia.
 The association between vitamin D deficiency was not explained by patient age, sex, comorbidities, the severity of the systemic inflammatory response, or other known prognostic factors.

 The authors conclude that "improved understanding of Vitamin D and its role in immunity may lead to better ways to prevent and/or treat pneumonia.
 We now need to investigate whether Vitamin D supplements could be a useful addition to pneumonia treatment and whether using supplements could help to prevent or reduce the severity of pneumonia among high-risk populations."

 "Vitamin D deficiency in pneumonia patients associated with increased mortality" May 10, 2011 http://medicalxpress.com/news/2011-05-vitamin-d-deficiency-pneumonia-patients.html